Time-dependent Hierarchical Dirichlet Model for Timeline Generation: Introduction and Related Work

-In this paper, we develop a novel topic approach denoted as time-dependent Hierarchical Dirichlet Model (HDM) for timeline generation.
-Our HDM model can be viewed as an extended combination of hLDA and multi-level time-correlated Dirichlet Process (DP) and tries to model the topic distribution in a hierarchical tree structure.
-Such structure is famed as a time-correlated Dirichlet process in both horizontal (how many children does a node have) and vertical (how deep is the tree) direction.
-We approach HDM by specifying a generative probabilistic model for hierarchical structure and taking a Bayesian perspective on the problem of learning the tree structure automatically from the data.
-The non-parametric nature of DP means that we do not have to know a $priori$ the number of topics or depth as they will readily accommodates growing data collections.
-From that structure, we can clearly identify the evolution pattern of different aspects involved in the event by locating the topic position in the tree and further, based on that, we construct a timeline ranking framework by considering the relevance, coherence and coverage of each sentence.
-We build an experimental system on 8 real long-term events that public concern.
-The effectiveness of model is verified through ROUGE matrix.
-The rest of paper is organized as follows.
-Section 2 describes related work.
-Section 3 briefly illustrates Dirichlet Process (DP) and Hierarchical Dirichlet Processes (HDP).
-The details of HDM is shown in Section 4.
-We present experimental results in Section 5 and conclude this paper in Section 6.
+In this paper, we develop a novel topic model denoted as time-dependent Hierarchical Dirichlet Tree (tHDT) model to explore the hierarchical topic structure in the news corpus for timeline generation.
+Our model aptly combines Dirichlet Tree model with Dirichlet Processes and can automatically learn the structure of trees across corpus.
+Different levels of Markovian time dependency and background information are considered for tree structure construction.
+From that structure we can not only clearly see the evolution pattern of different aspects in the event, but also easily locate the topic position of each sentence.
+Based on the structure of the tree, we construct unified ranking framework by considering the relevance, coherence and coverage of each sentence.
+We build an experimental system on 8 real long-term events of public concern.
+The effectiveness of our model is verified through comparison with other baselines with regard to ROUGE matrix.